 “The product team loves that because if they decide that something is suddenly really hot because sales has run into this or that, we can address it immediately.”

-- Chris believes in continuous improvement based on team feedback.
+Reason No. 1: Chris believes in continuous improvement based on team feedback.

-- GigSmart’s most valuable outcome is speed.
+Reason No. 2: GigSmart’s most valuable outcome is speed.

-- GigSmart is culture-driven
+Reason No. 3: GigSmart is culture-driven

-Chris and GigSmart CTO, Jason Waldrip, modeled their team cultural values on the ancient samurai code of Bushido.
-8 values that they’ve written down and strive to live and work by every day.
+Chris and GigSmart CTO, Jason Waldrip, modeled their team’s cultural values on the ancient samurai code of Bushido, eight values that they’ve written down and strive to live and work by every day.

-- GigSmart is data-driven
+Reason No. 4: GigSmart is data-driven

 Measuring is not enough, you have to measure with a purpose.
 You get what you measure.
 Everyone is familiar with this saying.
-Chris takes it a step further and actually encourages the team to look data about how they work in all of their day-to-day practices and ceremonies.
+Chris takes it a step further and actually encourages the team to look at data about how they work in all of their day-to-day practices and ceremonies.

 By defining his company’s most valuable outcome and listening to his developers, Chris has created a development process that is bespoke to his team today.
-Just like a custom tailored suit, his development method cannot be easily used by another company.
+Just like a custom-tailored suit, his development method cannot be easily used by another company.
 It had to be made up.

 Sometimes I just like building my own thing from the ground up.
 It’s why I started LinearB.
-Do you NEED to create your own development method?
+Do you need to create your own development method?
 Definitely not.

 It’s much easier to start with Scrum or Kanban and adapt from there.
 But times, they are a changin’, and maybe this is a good year to go through the exercise of redefining how you work.